Protest of Minneapolis man's death blocks Memphis street

-MEMPHIS, Tenn. — Police blocked a main thoroughfare in Memphis, Tennessee, after protesters gathered outside a police precinct to voice their anger at the death of an unarmed black man during a confrontation with a white officer in Minnesota.
+MEMPHIS, Tenn. — Police blocked a main thoroughfare in Memphis, Tennessee, after protesters gathered outside a police precinct to voice their anger at the death of a handcuffed black man during a confrontation with a white officer in Minnesota.

-A few dozen people rallied outside the precinct in Midtown Memphis on Union Avenue on Wednesday night to protest the death of George Floyd.
+A racially mixed group of more than 70 people rallied outside the precinct in Midtown Memphis then walked down Union Avenue on Wednesday night to protest the death of George Floyd.

+The situation intensified later in the night, with police donning riot gear and protesters standing shoulder-to-shoulder in front of officers stationed behind a barricade.

 Four Minneapolis police officers have been fired and investigations are under way in Floyd's death Monday.
 A white police officer is seen on video kneeling against the neck of Floyd, who was handcuffed and complained that he could not breathe.

-Standing behind metal barricades, the Memphis protesters held signs and chanted the names of other unarmed black men who have died in confrontations with police officers in the U.S. in recent years, such as Michael Brown, Freddie Gray and Eric Garner.
+Standing behind metal barricades, the Memphis protesters held signs and chanted the names of other unarmed black men who have died in confrontations with police officers in the U.S. in recent years, such as Michael Brown and Eric Garner.

 Police wearing protective masks due to the new coronavirus outbreak stood in a line in the middle of the street in front of the precinct, facing the protesters.
 Behind the officers and another set of barricades, a white man held a sign that read “Police Lives Matter.
 Comply.
 Confederate 901.”